fluree/docs.flur.ee/src/content/0.10.0/docs/examples/supply-chain.md

 ### Example Queries

-Now that our database is populated with several purchase orders, we can issue a host of queries.
+Now that our ledger is populated with several purchase orders, we can issue a host of queries.
 We will only show a few example queries in this walk-through, but you can see that the queries can get quite complex, and can instantaneously query data from previous blocks.

 <pre style="height: 200px;overflow-y: scroll"><code class="language-all">
 // Selecting all purchase orders